MrPrimate/tokenizer/readme.md

 You need to have the right permission to upload things onto the Foundry VTT server.
 GMs and Assistants do have the required permission by default, but regular Players don't.

-So ask your GM to check the player settings (hit `ESC`, then select `Configure Players` from the appearing menu).
+Ask your GM to check the player settings (hit `ESC`, then select `Configure Players` from the appearing menu).
 Every player that will use the Tokenizer requires the **Trusted Player** permission.

 #### The tokens are not saving!

-There are two things required for Tokenizer to being able so save a token.
+Two things are required for Tokenizer to being able so save a token.

 1. The Foundry VTT server needs to allow the **Trusted Players** to upload images to the server.
-Check this setting in the `Game Settings`, you will find the setting `Allow Trusted Players Upload` at the very top, please check that.
+Check this setting in the `Game Settings`, you will find the setting `Allow Trusted Players Upload` at the top, please check that.

-2. You will need to check the setting `Upload directory` in the VTTA Tokenizer section of the `Game Settings`.
-The entry here depicts a sub-directory of `[Foundry Directory]/ressources/app/public`, so e.g. if you inserted `public/img`, then Tokenizer would look for a directory `[Foundry Directory]/ressources/app/public/public/img` which is probably wrong.
-So, please check this setting throurougly if you change it from the default.
+2. You will need to check the setting `Upload directory` in the Tokenizer section of the `Game Settings`.
+The entry here depicts a sub-directory of `[Foundry Directory]/resources/app/public`, so e.g. if you inserted `public/img`, then Tokenizer would look for a directory `[Foundry Directory]/resources/app/public/public/img` which is probably wrong
+ Please check this setting if you change it from the default.